qutip/qutip-tutorials/tutorials-v5/miscellaneous/v5_paper-optimal-control.md

       format_version: '1.3'
       jupytext_version: 1.13.8
   kernelspec:
-    display_name: qutip-tutorials-v5
+    display_name: Python 3
     language: python
     name: python3
 ---

 # QuTiPv5 Paper Example: The Quantum Optimal Control Package

-Quantum systems are sensitive to external perturbations, which on the one hand can be used to perform precise measurements or operations, but on the other hand also introduce noise and errors.
-Therefore, finding the optimal control fields that achieve a desired quantum operation under various objectives (e.g. minimum energy or maximum robustness) is a challenging and important problem.
-In practice, there are often constraints and limitations on the control fields, such as bandwidth, amplitude, duration, and noise.
-These factors make quantum optimal control a complex and rich field of research.
+Authors: Maximilian Meyer-Mölleringhof (m.meyermoelleringhof@gmail.com), Boxi Li (etamin1201@gmail.com), Neill Lambert (nwlambert@gmail.com)

+Quantum systems are naturally sensitive to their environment and external perturbations.
+This is great, as it allows for very precise measurements.
+However, it also makes handling errors and imprecisions a big challenge.
+In the case for quantum computing, finding the optimal parameters to achieve a desired operation is this thus an important problem.
+Optimization parameters may include amplitude, frequency, duration, bandwidth, etc. and are generally directly dependent on the considered hardware.

-To find optimal control parameters, several methods have been developed.
+To find these optimal control parameters, several methods have been developed.
-Here, we look at three algorithms: *gradient ascent pulse engineering* (GRAPE), *chopped random basis* (CRAB) and *gradient optimization af analytic controls* (GOAT).
+Here, we look at three algorithms: *gradient ascent pulse engineering* (GRAPE) [\[3\]](#References), *chopped random basis* (CRAB) [\[4\]](#References) and *gradient optimization af analytic controls* (GOAT) [\[5\]](#References).
 Whereas the former two have been part of the `QuTiP-QTRL` package of QuTiPv4, the latter is a new addition in version 5.
-Allthogether, these algorithms are now included in the new `QuTiP-QOC` package that also adds additional functionalities such as integration with JAX via the JAX optimization technique (JOPT).
+Althogether, these algorithms are now included in the new `QuTiP-QOC` package that also adds `QuTiP-JAX` [\[6\]](#References) integration via the JAX optimization technique (JOPT).

 ```python
 import matplotlib.pyplot as plt